Connect with us

 Marine boss Sean Hessey leaves the club after five straight defeats

-Pic: AFC
+Pic: Marine AFC

-SEAN HESSEY has left his role as manager of NPL Premier side Marine after a run of five defeats in a row.
+SEAN HESSEY has left his role as manager of Evo-Stik NPL Premier side Marine after a run of five defeats in a row.

-With Marine all but doomed to relegation, Hessey inspired a remarkable late season run, leading the club to six wins and five draws from their final 12 games – including a last day win at – to remain at Step 3.
+With Marine all but doomed to relegation, Hessey inspired a remarkable late season run, leading the club to six wins and five draws from their final 12 games – including a last day win at Blyth Spartans – to remain at Step 3.

 The club also enjoyed a good run towards the end of last season to steer them away from relegation trouble with the Mariners eventually finishing 15th.